osmandapp/web/main/docs/user/navigation/routing/index.md

 - [Online routing](./online-routing.md) - Online routing is an OsmAnd feature that allows users to plan and navigate routes using online services.
 - [BRouter routing](./brouter.md) - BRouter app can be used for offline routing.
 - [Custom routing](#custom-routing).

-### Custom routing

-You can modify _routing.xml file_ for your own needs.
-It means that you can update the routing algorithm according to your preferences.
-More info about this possibility you may find in [Technical documentation](../../../technical/osmand-file-formats/osmand-routing-xml.md) and on [OsmAnd Github page](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml).

-- To change the [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml) file, you first need to copy it.
-Read the [Help information](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml#L25) carefully.
-[OsmAnd user's routing.xml](https://groups.google.com/g/osmand/c/JvV7p_JJvEU) file for an example.
-- To add a new *routing.xml* file to OsmAnd, just tap on the file and choose to open it in the OsmAnd app.
-- Select the [Navigation type](../../navigation/route-navigation.md#type-of-navigation) for your profile.